 Jean-Dominique Rey, Preface to the exhibition of graphic works, Resim ve Heykel Müzesi, Istanbul, 1983

-From painting and drawing to engraving, the line remains essential to Albert Bitran’s work, constructing, structuring and giving rhythm to his compositions.
+From painting and drawing to engraving, the line remains essential to the painter Albert Bitran’s work, constructing, structuring and giving rhythm to his compositions.
 And yet, Bitran cannot be described as a purely geometric abstract artist.
 The use of straight lines in his work is always counterbalanced by free and expressive gestures, making Bitran’s work a synthesis between geometric abstraction and lyrical abstraction.

 Text: Mathilde Gubanski